TITLE 77: PUBLIC HEALTH

 Epilepsy – a chronic symptom of cerebral dysfunction, characterized by recurrent attacks, involving changes in the state of consciousness, sudden in onset, and of brief duration.
 Many attacks are accompanied by a seizure in which the person falls involuntarily.

-Facility or Long-Term Care Facility – a private home, institution, building, residence, or any other place, whether operated for profit or not, or a county home for the infirm and chronically ill operated pursuant to Division 5-21 or 5-22 of the Counties Code [55 ILCS 5] or any similar institution operated by a political subdivision of the State of Illinois, which provides, through its ownership or management, personal care, sheltered care or nursing for three or more persons, not related to the applicant or owner by blood or marriage.
-It includes skilled nursing facilities and intermediate care facilities as those terms are defined in Title XVIII and Title XIX of the Federal Social Security Act (42 USCA 1395 et seq. and 1936 et seq.).
-It also includes homes, institutions, or other places operated by or under the authority of the Illinois Department of Veterans' Affairs.
+Facility or MC/DD Facility – a medically complex for the developmentally disabled facility, whether operated for profit or not, that provides, through its ownership or management, personal care or nursing for 3 or more persons not related to the applicant or owner by blood or marriage.
 A "facility" may consist of more than one building as long as the buildings are on the same tract, or adjacent tracts of land.
 However, there shall be no more than one "facility" in any one building.
 "Facility" does not include the following:

 A home, institution, or other place operated by the federal government or agency thereof, or by the State of Illinois other than homes, institutions, or other places operated by or under the authority of the Illinois Department of Veterans' Affairs;

-A hospital, sanitarium, or other institution whose principal activity or business is the diagnosis, care, and treatment of human illness through the maintenance and operation as organized facilities therefor, which is required to be licensed under the Hospital Licensing Act [210 ILCS 85];
+A hospital, sanitarium, or other institution whose principal activity or business is the diagnosis, care, and treatment of human illness through the maintenance and operation as organized facilities therefor, which is required to be licensed under the Hospital Licensing Act;

-Any "community living facility" as defined in the Community Living Facilities Licensing Act [210 ILCS 35];
+Any "community living facility" as defined in the Community Living Facilities Licensing Act;

-Any facility licensed by the Department of Human Services as a community-integrated living arrangement as defined in the Community-Integrated Living Arrangements Licensure and Certification Act [210 ILCS 135];
+Any facility licensed by the Department of Human Services as a community-integrated living arrangement as defined in the Community-Integrated Living Arrangements Licensure and Certification Act;

-Any supportive residence licensed under the Supportive Residences Licensing Act [210 ILCS 65];
+Any supportive residence licensed under the Supportive Residences Licensing Act;

-Any supportive living facility in good standing with the demonstration project established under Section 5-5.01a of the Illinois Public Aid Code [305 ILCS 5/5-5.01a];
+Any supportive living facility in good standing with the demonstration project established under Section 5-5.01a of the Illinois Public Aid Code, except only for purposes of the employment of persons in accordance with Section 3-206.01 of the Act;

-Any assisted living or shared housing establishment licensed under the Assisted Living and Shared Housing Act [210 ILCS 9]; or
+Any assisted living or shared housing establishment licensed under the Assisted Living and Shared Housing Act, except only for purposes of the employment of persons in accordance with Section 3-206.01 of the Act;

 Financial Responsibility – having sufficient assets to provide adequate services such as: staff, heat, laundry, foods, supplies, and utilities for at least a two-month period of time.